isomerpages/moe-westwoodsec/_grow/Visual & Performing Arts/Show Choir.md

 </td>
 <td rowspan="1" colspan="1">
 <p>The choir is fully prepared to ‘charm’ potential sec 1 members with an
-extensive Show Choir program that encompasses singing, dancing and acting elements.</p>
+extensive Choir program that encompasses singing, dancing and acting elements.</p>
 </td>
 </tr>
 <tr>